norwoodopenmic/nom/index.md

 The Norwood Open Mic (NOM) will be an opportunity for people to share a story,  poem, song or whatever they want to perform in a radically supportive environment.

-The goal of this open mic is to create connections.
+The goal of this open mic is to foster connection.

 If you have a moment please fill out this survey to let me know if you are interested in this event.